imalikov/pine_script_docs/source/language/Objects.rst

     plot(pivot1.x)
     plot(pivot2.x)

-To create a copy of an object that is independent of the original, the built-in ``copy()`` method must be used.
+To create a copy of an object that is independent of the original, we can use the built-in ``copy()`` method in this case.

 In this example, we declare the ``pivot2`` variable referring to a copied instance of the ``pivot1`` object.
 Now, changing ``pivot2.x`` will not change ``pivot1.x``, as it refers to the ``x`` field of a separate object: